 Benefactor: Mahinder Uberoi

-Mahinder Uberoi was born in India in 1924.
+Mahinder Uberoi was born in Delhi, India on March 13, 1924.
 He earned a doctorate degree in engineering and lived for most of his adult life in the United States, primarily in Boulder, Colorado.
 Professor Uberoi passed away in 2006 as a retired academic having chosen to live with very little pretense and ostentation.
 His wealth, however, was considerable, and his assets today help to raise awareness of Dharmic religions in an effort to promote understanding, communication, tolerance and peace in the world.

 Professor Uberoi began his academic career on the faculty of the Department of Aeronautical Engineering at the University of Michigan from 1953 until 1963.
 During that period, in 1958, he earned early professional distinction as a John Simon Guggenheim Memorial Fellow at the Royal Institute of Technology in Stockholm.